mapbox/node-pre-gyp/README.md

     export node_pre_gyp_accessKeyId=xxx
     export node_pre_gyp_secretAccessKey=xxx

-You may also need to specify the `region` if it is not explicit in the `remote_uri` value you use.
-The `bucket` can also be specified but it is optional because `node-pre-gyp` will detect it from the `remote_uri` value.
+You may also need to specify the `region` if it is not explicit in the `host` value you use.
+The `bucket` can also be specified but it is optional because `node-pre-gyp` will detect it from the `host` value.

 **4) Package and publish your build**